bolokoz/bolokoz.github.io/README.md

 - Blog layout
   - Return to blog button above title
-  - Blog page tiles are not border to border

   - Try to make footer go up to the tiles like homepage
   - Tile image is too bright and text is hard to read